signalfx/gdi-specification/specification/repository.md

 - MUST document all supported configuration parameters and how to set them
 - MUST document how to configure manual instrumentation
-- MUST document supported instrumentations and telemetry produced by each of them
+- MUST document supported instrumentations